 Cultured cream is full of probiotic goodness, so keep in mind how you use it.
-Sure, it’s divine in sauces and baked goods, but once the cultured cream is heated the good bacteria will die.
+It can be added to sauces and baked goods, but once the cultured cream is heated the good bacteria will die.
 Consider the options: dollop it on top of curries, soup, meat and vegetables at the table rather than heating the cream in the entire dish.
-It looks great as an accompaniment anyway.
-If a recipe does require you add cultured cream to a sauce (like melted chocolate) make sure the chocolate has cooled to below 43° C before stirring it through.
+If a recipe does require you add cream or sour cream to a sauce (like melted chocolate) make sure the chocolate has cooled to below 43° C before stirring it through.

 It is recommended you sterilise the yogurt making bowl and whisk beforehand.
 I have always found it is enough to wash in hot soapy water, then rinse in boiling water.
 The main danger with not sterilising is that other bacteria can overpower your starter culture and affect the quality of your precious starter culture.

-6. Set the time & temperature.
-Use the digital control panel to set the temperature to 38° C (100° F), the time to 24-hours and then press ‘confirm’ to begin incubation.
+Set the time & temperature.
+Use the digital control panel to set the temperature to 38° C (100° F), the time to 12 - 24 hours and then press ‘confirm’ to begin incubation.

-8. Switch the yogurt maker off and remove the yogurt jar.
-Straight from the maker the cream will be warm and depending on the fat content of your cream it may look like melted butter on top.
+Switch the yogurt maker off and remove the jar.
+Straight from the maker the cream will be warm and depending on the fat content of your cream it may look like it has melted butter on top.